clojupyter/clojupyter/README.md

 >   "argv": ["bash", "**full-path-to-APPDATA/clojupyter/bin/clojupyter**", "{connection_file}"]

-_if you want run jupyter in cmd, replace "bash" to the full path of bash.exe_
+_If you want run jupyter in cmd, replace "bash" to the full path of bash.exe_

 ### Removing the stale OSX kernel cache
 Recently `clojupyter` was renamed from `ipython-clojure` because `clojupyter` is more accurate and,